What is a Property Manager Agreement?

-A Property Management Agreement is a contract between a property manager and a property owner.
-The agreement outlines the expectations of their professional relationship and will cover details such as specific management responsibilities, how payments are made, items the owner is responsible for, and insurance requirements.
+A Property Management Agreement is a contract between a property manager and a property owner that outlines the expectations of their professional relationship, typically as a way to manage a rental property.
+Property Management Agreements often cover details such as specific management responsibilities, how payments are made, items the owner is responsible for, and insurance requirements.

 Property Manager Agreements help property owners ensure that property managers protect their interests by collecting rent, maintaining properties, and managing vacancies.